 - A crossbreed with one of the above

-This is not an exhaustive list and in general gun dog and herding dogs are naturals off the lead and very co operative with training.
+This is not an exhaustive list and in general gun dogs and herding dogs are naturals off the lead and very cooperative with training.

 Breeds which can be tricky: